Charbeneau/api_to_s3_etl/prefect/README.md

 prefect server start
 ```

-3. Open a new terminal, hop in the prefect_env virtual environment, and start the Prefect Agent.
+3. Open a new terminal, enter the prefect_env virtual environment, and start the Prefect Agent.
 ```
 prefect agent start
 ```